Poker tournament: Buy-ins and prizes

 To enter a typical tournament, a player pays a fixed buy-in and at the start of play is given a certain quantity of tournament poker chips.
 Commercial venues may also charge a separate fee, or withhold a small portion of the buy-in, as the cost of running the event.
 Tournament chips have only notional value; they have no cash value, and only the tournament chips, not cash, may be used during play.
 Typically, the amount of each entrant's starting tournament chips is an integer multiple of the buy-in.
 Some tournaments offer the option of a re-buy or buy-back; this gives players the option of purchasing more chips.
 In some cases, re-buys are conditional (for example, offered only to players low on or out of chips) but in others they are available to all players (called add-ons).
-Player with no chips remaining (and has exhausted or declined all re-buy options, if any are available) are eliminated from the tournament.
+Player with no chips remaining (and who have exhausted or declined all re-buy options, if any are available) are eliminated from the tournament.

 In most tournaments, the number of players at each table is kept even by moving players, either by switching one player or (as the field shrinks) taking an entire table out of play and distributing its players amongst the remaining tables.
 A few tournaments, called shoot-outs, do not do this; instead, the last player (sometimes the last two or more players) at a table moves on to a second or third round, akin to a single-elimination tournament found in other games.

 The prizes for winning are usually derived from the buy-ins, though outside funds may be entered as well.
 For example, some invitational tournaments do not have buy-ins and fund their prize pools with sponsorship revenue and/or gate receipts from spectators.
 Tournaments without a buy-in are referred to as freerolls.
 A freeroll tournament is free to enter and usually the player is given one chance in the tournament.
 A variation on a freeroll tournament is called a "freebuy".
 In a freebuy event, a player can enter with a free entry, but if the player loses their chips during the registration period they are able to buy themselves back into the event.